wppconnect-team/wa-js/README.md

 `WPP.group.canAdd` - Check if contact can be added to group

-`WPP.group.addParticipants` - Add a participants to a group
+`WPP.group.addParticipants` - Add participants to a group

 `WPP.group.removeParticipants` - Remove a participant from a group.